Flank/flank-dashboard/metrics/cli/docs/features/doctor_output_improvements/01_doctor_output_improvements.md

 It contains the following fields that are important for the `doctor` command:
 - `recommendedVersion` - a version of the corresponding 3-rd party service that is recommended to use along with the `Metrics CLI`;
-- `installUrl` - a URL that guides to the installation instruction of the corresponding 3-rd party service.
+- `installUrl` - a URL that refers to the installation instruction of the corresponding 3-rd party service.

-Having this information, the `doctor` command is capable to compare the version of some cli installed on the user's machine against the recommended version listed in the [dependencies](https://github.com/Flank/flank-dashboard/blob/master/metrics/cli/dependencies.yaml) document.
-In case that cli is not installed, the `doctor` command is able to show the installation link to the user.
+Having this information, the `doctor` command can compare the version of some CLI installed on the user's machine with the recommended version listed in the [dependencies](https://github.com/Flank/flank-dashboard/blob/master/metrics/cli/dependencies.yaml) source file.
+In case that CLI is not installed, the `doctor` command is able to show the installation link to the user.

 ##### Dependencies

 The `Dependencies` is a class that aggregates the `Dependency`s for all 3-rd party services.
-The `Dependencies` instance is injected into the `Doctor` class so that the `Doctor` can retrieve the `Dependency` information on some 3-rd party service via the `.getFor(service: String)` method.
+The `Dependencies` instance is injected into the `Doctor` class to retrieve the `Dependency` information on some 3-rd party service via the `.getFor(service: String)` method, where `service` is a name of that service.

 ##### DependenciesFactory and DependenciesConstants

-The `DependenciesFactory` is a factory class responsible for the `Dependencies` creation.
+The `DependenciesFactory` is a factory class responsible for creating the `Dependencies` instances.

 The `DependenciesFactory` gets the path to the [dependencies](https://github.com/Flank/flank-dashboard/blob/master/metrics/cli/dependencies.yaml) document from the `DependenciesConstants` and then parses the document into a `Map`.

 ##### DoctorCommand

-The `DoctorCommand` is the Metrics CLI command that verifies all required 3-rd party tools' versions against the recommended versions from the [dependencies](https://github.com/Flank/flank-dashboard/blob/master/metrics/cli/dependencies.yaml) document.
+The `DoctorCommand` is the Metrics CLI command that is responsible for verification of all the required 3-rd party tools' versions against the recommended versions from the [dependencies](https://github.com/Flank/flank-dashboard/blob/master/metrics/cli/dependencies.yaml) document.

 In the scope of this feature, we need to update the `DoctorCommand` class to be responsible for printing the [`ValidationResult`](#validationresult) using the [`ValidationResultPrinter`](#validationresultprinter).

 ##### Doctor

-The `Doctor` is a class used to check whether all required third-party CLIs are installed and get their versions.
+The `Doctor` is a class used to check whether all the required 3-rd party CLIs are installed and get their versions.
 This class encapsulates the logic of the `DoctorCommand` and interacts with the 3-rd party services.

-We need to update the `.checkVersions()` method of the `Doctor` class to return the [`ValidationResult`](#validationresult) that will be printed by the `DoctorCommand`.
+We should update the `.checkVersions()` method of the `Doctor` class to return the [`ValidationResult`](#validationresult) that will be printed by the `DoctorCommand`.

 The `ValidationResult` contains the [`TargetValidationResult`s](#targetvalidationresult) for each 3-rd party service.
-In order to create the `TargetValidationResult`s, the `Doctor` needs to know the recommended versions and installation URLs of the services.
-To provide this information, we need to inject the [`Dependencies`](#dependencies) instance containing the corresponding [`Dependency`](#dependency) model for each service.
+In order to create the `TargetValidationResult`s, the `Doctor` should know the recommended versions and installation URLs of the services.
+To provide this information, we are to inject the [`Dependencies`](#dependencies) instance containing the corresponding [`Dependency`](#dependency) models for each service.

 ##### DoctorFactory

 The `DoctorFactory` is a factory class responsible for the `Doctor` instance creation.
 We need to inject the [`DependenciesFactory`](#dependenciesfactory-and-dependenciesconstants) to the `DoctorFactory`, so that the `DoctorFactory` can obtain the instance of `Dependencies` to be used during the `Doctor` instance creation.

 ##### CoolService and CoolServiceCli

-Assume a `CoolService` as a 3-rd party service for which we want to improve `doctor` command output.
+Let the `CoolService` be a 3-rd party service we want to improve the `doctor` command output for.

 Currently, the `CoolService` has the `.version()` method that is implemented in the `CoolCliServiceAdapter`.
-In the current implementation, the `.version()` method runs the `version` command of some service cli and prints the output directly to the stdout.
+The `.version()` method runs the `version` command of some service CLI and prints the output directly to the `stdout` (e.g., user's terminal).

-To improve the `doctor` command output, we want to receive the `version` command output first, and then prettify it depending on the output.
-To handle that, we need to update the `.version()` methods of the following classes to return the `Future<ProcessResult>`:
+To improve the `doctor` command output, we want to suppress the `version` command output to the terminal and receive this output in the method result.
+Then, we can use this output to make a conclusion about the validation and prettify the output for the `doctor`.
+Therefore, we should update the `.version()` methods of the following classes to return the `Future<ProcessResult>`:
 1. `InfoService`;
 2. `CoolService`;
 3. `CoolServiceCli`;